TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

   per core version.
 This has various advantages, it is for instance easy to create deprecation free extensions this way.

-  Your mileage may vary.
-That's ok.
-If you need test setups for an extension that supports multiple major core versions at the same time, you may however run into trouble if using the `typo3/testing-framework <https://github.com/TYPO3/testing-framework>`_ package.
+  If you need test setups for an extension that supports multiple major core versions at the same time, you may run into trouble if using the `typo3/testing-framework <https://github.com/TYPO3/testing-framework>`_ package.
 The development of that package is closely bound to core development and has a relatively high development speed.
 It does contain breaking patches per major core versions, but it should not contain breaking patches for existing major core branches.
-If you now set up testing using typo3/testing-framework with TYPO3 core version 9, it should not break within v9 lifetime.
-But it probably will break if you upgrade to version 10 later and may need adaption in extension code or setup procedures.
+If you now set up testing using typo3/testing-framework with TYPO3 core version 9, it should not break within v9's lifetime.
+But it is likely to break if you upgrade to version 10 or later and may need adaption in your extension codes or setup.

   If you are looking for test setups that support multiple core versions at once, `nimut/testing-framework <https://github.com/Nimut/testing-framework>`_ may better suit your needs.
-This is however out of scope of this document.
+This is however out of scope for this chapter.

-* This documentation relies on TYPO3 core version 9 (and up).
-It is very well possible to run tests using older core versions and various extensions do that for years already.
-This is however out of scope of this document.
+* This documentation relies on TYPO3 core version 9 and higher.
+It is possible to run tests using older core versions and various extensions have done this before.
+This is however out of scope for this chapter.

-* We assume a composer based setup.
-Extensions should nowadays provide a :file:`composer.json` file anyway and using composer for extension testing is quite convenient.
+* We assume a Composer based setup.
+Extensions should provide a :file:`composer.json` file anyway and using Composer for extension testing is quite convenient.

 * Similar to core testing, this documentation relies on docker and docker-compose.
 See the :ref:`core testing requirements <testing-core-dependencies>` for more details.

-* We assume extension code is located at github and automatic testing is done using Travis CI.
+* We assume your extensions code is located within github and automatic testing is carried out using Travis CI.
-  The integration of Travis CI into github is dead simple.
-If your extension code is elsewhere or a different CI should be used, you need to figure out details on your own but may very well use this document as inspiration since the strategies may be similar.
+  The integration of Travis CI into github is easy to set up with plenty of documentation already available.
+  If your extensions code is located elsewhere or a different CI is used, this chapter may still be of use in helping you build a general understanding of the testing process.

 General strategy
 ================

-TYPO3 extensions usually do not work without some TYPO3 core extensions.
-Extensions embed into TYPO3 core, so depending on what an extension does, a series of core extensions is required to successfully execute extension tests.
+Third party extensions often rely on TYPO3 core extensions to add key functionality.

-If a project needs some TYPO3 extension, it typically adds the extension using `composer require` to its own root composer.json file.
-The extension`s composer.json then specifies some details, for instance which PHP class namespaces it provides and where those can be found.
-This properly integrates the extension into the project and the project then "knows" location of extension classes.
+If a project needs a TYPO3 extension, it will add the required extension using `composer require` to its own root composer.json file.
+The extensions composer.json then specifies additional detail, for instance which PHP class namespaces it provides and where they can be found.
+This properly integrates the extension into the project and the project then "knows" the location of extension classes.

 If we want to test extension code directly, we do a similar change: We turn the :file:`composer.json` file of the extension into a `root composer.json file <https://getcomposer.org/doc/04-schema.md#root-package>`_.
-That file then serves two needs at the same time: It is used by projects that require the extension as dependency, and it is used as root composer.json to specify dependencies turning the extension into a project on its own for testing.
-The latter allows us to basically set up a full TYPO3 environment in some sub folder of the extension and execute the tests within this sub folder.
+That file then serves two needs at the same time: It is used by projects that require the extension as a dependency and it is used as the root composer.json to specify dependencies turning the extension into a project on its own for testing.
+The latter allows us to set up a full TYPO3 environment in a sub folder of the extension and execute the tests within this sub folder.

 Testing enetcache
 =================

-The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a tiny extension that helps with frontend plugin based caches.
-It is available as composer package and TER extension for quite some time already and is loosely maintained to keep up with current core versions.
-At the time of this writing, it has three branches:
+The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a small extension that helps with frontend plugin based caches.
+It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current core versions.
+At the time of writing, it has three branches:

 * `1.2` compatible with core v7, released to TER as 1.x.y